 The former District Manager passed away unexpectedly in August of 2019 and the Board of Trustees appointed Aurora Garcia as Interim General Manager.
 Subsequently, the Board hired Patricia Howard, Alamo Lafayette Cemetery District Manager to assist as a Consulting Manager.
+In the first few months of providing assistance, ALCD DM's role expanded to providing administrative management, creating and maintaining all financial records, training all staff, and assisting in managing staff.
+This has increased information sharing and technical assistance between the two public cemetery providers.
 In addition, the District employs a part-time office assistant and three full-time groundskeepers.
 Currently, the District does not perform personnel evaluations.
 This is currently being implemented, as are operations evaluations.